yakisoba-bun/leo-need-website/README.md

 - Find out when the band's next live shows are

 # User Stories

+(Initial ideas for user stories)

+As a potential fan, I want to find information about the band and its members.
+As a fan or potential fan, I want to be able to see some of the band's music videos and songs.
+As a potential concert-goer, I want to be able to book tickets to see the band.
+As a user, I want navigation to be easy and intuitive.
+As a user, I want the website to be accessible and responsive across multiple devices.

 # Website goals/objectives

 - Allow users to book tickets for the band